A Linked Conference

 The change in style and content after the first three plenary sessions is by design, and it is understood to be a reflection of our decision to work together in a linked conference format.
 Typically delegates will grab a coffee and network if a particular session doesn’t interest them: there is always a lot to process and new people to get to know!

 We have a great thing going between BCCA and FCC, and over the years we have built strong relationships with one another.
-Our 2014 theme was ‘Better Together’ and we believe that to be true on many levels.

 The Conference Committee looks forward to having you join us this year as we celebrate camping in its various forms and work together to build vibrant and professional camping industry in BC!